nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 ### Differences from CURRENNT implementation
 There may be more, but here are the important ones:

+* Waveform normalization: in CURRENNT and all experiments in the paper, the target waveforms were normalized using [sv56](https://www.itu.int/rec/T-REC-G.191-201901-I/en).
+You can find the script to use sv56 in *./project/DATA/cmu-arctic-data-set/scripts/wav/00_batch.sh* after runnning 00_demo.sh in any of the projects.
+For convenience, unormalized waveforms are used as training target in this repository;

-1. "Batch-normalization": in CURRENNT, "batch-normalization" is conducted along the length sequence, i.e., assuming each frame as one sample.
+* "Batch-normalization": in CURRENNT, "batch-normalization" is conducted along the length sequence, i.e., assuming each frame as one sample.
 There is no equivalent implementation on this Pytorch repository;

-2. No bias in CNN and FF: due to the 1st point, NSF in this repostory uses bias=false for CNN and feedforward layers in neural filter blocks, which can be helpful to make the hidden signals around 0;
+* No bias in CNN and FF: due to the 1st point, NSF in this repostory uses bias=false for CNN and feedforward layers in neural filter blocks, which can be helpful to make the hidden signals around 0;

-3. STFT framing/padding: in CURRENNT, the first frame starts from the 1st step of a signal; in this Pytorch repository (as Librosa), the first frame is centered around the 1st step of a signal, and the frame is padded with 0;
+* STFT framing/padding: in CURRENNT, the first frame starts from the 1st step of a signal; in this Pytorch repository (as Librosa), the first frame is centered around the 1st step of a signal, and the frame is padded with 0;

-4. (minor one) STFT backward: in CURRENNT, STFT backward follows the steps in [this paper](https://ieeexplore.ieee.org/document/8915761/); in Pytorch respository, backward over STFT is done by the Pytorch library.
+* (minor one) STFT backward: in CURRENNT, STFT backward follows the steps in [this paper](https://ieeexplore.ieee.org/document/8915761/); in Pytorch respository, backward over STFT is done by the Pytorch library.

 ### Reference